akinich/farm2-app-fast-api/docs/simplified/getting-started.md

-# Welcome to the Farm Management System! 🐟
+# Welcome to the Farm ERP! 🐟

 ## What is this app?